Voxel9/xbox-xgu-examples/README.md

 # Xbox xgu Sample Programs
-GPU-accelerated example programs for the original Xbox using nxdk and xgu.
+Example GPU-accelerated graphics programs for the original Xbox using nxdk and xgu.

 ---